IrishMorales/storyteller-dlc-pawns/CONTRIBUTING.md

 In addition, please work on your code in your own branch.
 Please run `git checkout -b yourbranch` from the `develop` branch, not the `main` branch.

+This code adds the storytellers and DLC reps as PawnKinds (ex.
+"Grenadier" class of pawns), not as WorldPawns (ex. a specific grenadier who's a 36-year-old man with depression named "Bob").
+This is because:

+1. Rimworld saves pawns in the world save file (which mods do not directly alter without player intervention), not the game assemblies/data (which mods can directly alter).
+So this is mainly the only way possible to implement this.
+2. Each storyteller/DLC rep has some specific pawn behavior code or events for that storyteller/rep only.
+This cannot be implemented on an individual basis with world pawns (ex.
+I can't make the game do it so that "Bob" specifically has magic powers all the time), but it can be with PawnKinds.

+So this mod works by making EACH storyteller/DLC rep its own PawnKind, then adding game logic/code to make sure only one of each spawn at a given time when the player plays (ex. if PawnKind Cassandra is already in the map, another PawnKind Cassandra can't visit).

 Please also follow/match the core game's coding conventions (like NamesCapitalizedLikeThis_Modifier).

 Once you're ready to add code, please open a pull request, add me (IrishMorales) reviewer, and describe what your code does in the description.
 Thanks! :)